 Provision of depreciation is the collected value of all depreciation.
-Provision of depreciation account is the account of p tran whe corr

-The

-The journal entries will be : ----- --------- --------- ------ ---- ---

-transfer e every year depreciation to provers are sold we will transfer sold g of this account we are not credited depreciation in asset account, but ision of depreciation account.
-Every year we adopt this procedure and asset's 'total depreciation' to credit side of asset account, for calculating rovision uses with any method of calculating depreciation.
+Provision of depreciation account is the account of provision of depreciation.
+With making of this account we are not credited depreciation in asset account, but transfer every year depreciation to provision of depreciation account.
+Every year we adopt this procedure and when assets are sold we will transfer sold asset's 'total depreciation' to credit side of asset account, for calculating correct profit or loss on fixed asset.
+This provision uses with any method of calculating depreciation.

 There are following features of provision for depreciation account:

-• Fixed asset is made on its original cos t and every year depreciation is not transfer to fixed asset account.

-Provisi on of depreciation account is Conglomerated value of all old depreciation.

-• This sy stem can be used both in straiç ght line and diminishing method of providing depreciation.
+- Fixed asset is made on its original cost and every year depreciation is not transfer to fixed asset account. - Provision of depreciation account is Conglomerated value of all old depreciation. - This system can be used both in straight line and diminishing method of providing depreciation.

-The journ al entries will be :
+The journal entries will be :

+e joonn

 (i) For purchase of asset

-Asset's A/C Dr.
+Asset's A/c Dr.

 To Cash/Bank A/c

 (ii) For providing depreciation at end of year

 Depreciation A/c Dr.

-To Provision for deprecio tion A/c
+To Provision for depre ciation A/c

 (iii) For sale of assets

 Cash/Bank A/c Dr.

 To Asset Sales A/c

 (iv) Cost of assets sold transferred from Assets Account to Sale of Assets Account.

 Assets Sales A/c Dr.

 To Asset's A/c.

-(∨) Total depreciation on asset so ld transferred from provision for depreciation account.
+(v) Total depreciation on asset sold transferred from provision for depreciation account.

-Provision for depreciation A/c Dr.
+Provision for depreciation / v/c Dr.

 To Asset Sales A/c

-(vi) Profit or loss on sale of assets v vill be transferred from asset sale account to Profit or Loss Account.
+(vi) Profit or loss on sale of asse ts will be transferred from asset sale account to Profit or Los

 Disposal of an Asset

-When an transferre a asset is sold because of obsided to a separate account calle olescence or inadequacy or any other reason, the cost of the asset is d "Asset Disposal Account".
+When an asset is sold because of obsolescence or inadequacy or any other reason, the cost of the asset is transferred to a separate account called "Asset Disposal Account".
 The following entries are to be made:

-(i) When the cost of the asset is t ransferred:

-Asset Disposal A/c Dr.

-To, Asset A/c (original co ost)

-(ii) When depreciation provided on the asset is transferred:

-Provision for Depreciation A/o Dr.
+(i) When the cost of the asset is transferred: Asset Disposal A/c To, Asset A/c (original cost) (ii) When depreciation provided on the asset is transferred: Provision for Depreciation A/c Dr. To, Asset Disposal A/c (iii) For charging depreciation for the year of sale: Depreciation A/c Dr. Loss Account.

 To, Asset Disposal A/c

-(iii) For charging depreciation for the year of sale:

-.
-7 Depreciation A/c , Dr.

-To, Asset Disposal A/c

 (iv) When cash received on sale of asset:

-Bank/Cash A/c
+Bank/Cash A/c Dr.

 To, Asset Disposal A/c

-(v) When loss on disposal is transferred to Profit & Loss A/c:
+(~) When loss on disposal is transferred to Profit & Loss A/c:

-Profit & Loss A/c
+Profit & Loss A/c Dr.

 To, Asset Disposal A/c

-(vi) When profit on disposal is transferred to Profit & Loss A/c:
+(vi) When profit on disposal is transferred to Profit & Loss s A/c:

-Asset Disposal A/c
+Asset Disposal A/c Dr.

 To, Profit & Loss A/c